xbenkozx/D75-CAT-Control/readme.md

 As this program is in beta stage of development, there is always room for improvement.

 Some things that will be coming in future updates.
-* Ability to change Tone settings from software
 * Read GPS, APRS, and KISS data
 * Open TCP/IP ports for other software to access CAT control, GPS data, and APRS data.